CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

-A place for us to store and share our code.
+It is a code hosting platform for version control and collaboration.

 ## Question 15

 What does it mean to "Commit your changes"?

-To save changes to the local machine.
+To save changes locally (i.e. GitHub desktop).

 ## Question 16